 By Michael Abernethy, Elon University

-This story has been edited slightly from the original version appearing on the Elon University website.
+This article has been edited from the original version appearing on the Elon University website.